 Risk Evaluation for Methylene Chloride

-Methylene chloride, also known as dichloromethane and DCM, is a volatile chemical used as a solvent in a wide range of industrial, commercial and consumer applications.
-The primary uses for methylene chloride are paint stripping, adhesives, pharmaceutical manufacturing, metal cleaning, aerosol solvents, chemical processing, flexible polyurethane foam manufacturing.
+MC, also known as dichloromethane and DCM, is a volatile chemical used as a solvent in a wide range of industrial, commercial and consumer applications.
+The primary uses for methylene chloride are paint removal, adhesives, pharmaceutical manufacturing, metal cleaning, aerosol solvents, chemical processing and flexible polyurethane foam manufacturing.
 Information from the 2016 Chemical Data Reporting (CDR) for MC indicates the reported production volume is more than 260 million lbs/year (manufacture and import).

-Prior to the Frank R. Lautenberg Chemical Safety for the 21st Century Act, EPA completed a risk assessment for methylene chloride, addressing use in paint and coating removal products, and published the following information.
+Prior to the Frank R. Lautenberg Chemical Safety for the 21st Century Act, EPA completed a risk assessment for MC, addressing use in paint and coating removal products, and published the following information: